Cedar - No Time to Lose: Medicaid Retroactive Coverage Cuts Demand a Digital Safety Net

 Post-visit: Reaching patients before time runs out

-Once patients leave the facility, the 30-day countdown begins in earnest.
+Once patients leave the facility, the countdown begins in earnest.
 This is where timely digital outreach becomes critical—whether it’s nudging patients who already started applications, or prompting enrollment opportunities in financial communications.

 Building the digital safety net